proehlen/cashtui/README.md

 ## Requirements

 1. A current version of Node.js and NPM.
 2. A local or accessible Bitcoin Cash node running with the `-server` option.
-The software is being developed against a Bitcoin Unlimited node but should also work with Bitcoin SV and Bitcoin ABC.
+CashTUI is being developed against a Bitcoin Unlimited node but should also work with Bitcoin SV and Bitcoin ABC.

 ## Installing